 14. Reduce time spent washing: Rather than washing and sterilizing your pump parts after each pump, keep them in a clean container or ziplock bag in the fridge, and reuse them throughout the day.
 Then just wash and sterilize them once at the end of each day.

-15. Help your bub sleep in the stroller: This device was a game-changer – it made him feel like we were still rolling along even though we had stopped.
+15. Help your bub sleep in the pram: This device was a game-changer – it made my son feel like we were still rolling along even though we had stopped.
 While the vibration soothes them to sleep, you can soothe yourself with a hot coffee.
 It’s a win-win.

 16. Use a white noise machine in your baby’s room while they sleep: White noise is calming for babies, hides background noise, and may help them sleep better.